 NANO Nuclear Energy Signs MOU With DS Dansuk To Advance Micro Modular Reactor Deployment In South Korea

-NEW YORK, NY, Jan.
-13, 2026 (GLOBE NEWSWIRE) -- NANO Nuclear Energy Inc. (NASDAQ: NNE) (“NANO Nuclear” or the“Company”), a leading advanced nuclear micro modular reactor (MMR) and technology company focused on developing clean energy solutions, today announced the signing of a Memorandum of Understanding (MOU) with DS Dansuk Co., Ltd., a publicly listed company on the Seoul Stock Exchange and a leading South Korean industrial enterprise, to cooperate on the development, localization, and deployment of Micro Modular Reactor (MMR) systems in South Korea.
+New York, New York--(Newsfile Corp. - January 13, 2026) - NANO Nuclear Energy Inc. (NASDAQ: NNE) ("NANO Nuclear" or the "Company"), a leading advanced nuclear micro modular reactor (MMR) and technology company focused on developing clean energy solutions, today announced the signing of a Memorandum of Understanding (MOU) with DS Dansuk Co., Ltd., a publicly listed company on the Seoul Stock Exchange and a leading South Korean industrial enterprise, to cooperate on the development, localization, and deployment of Micro Modular Reactor (MMR) systems in South Korea.

 This MOU establishes a formal framework for collaboration that positions NANO Nuclear at the center of South Korea's next-generation clean energy transformation, while opening powerful new industrial, regulatory, and institutional networks to advance NANO's microreactor designs, including the KRONOS MMR TM Energy System, a stationary high-temperature gas-cooled reactor (known as an HTGR).